SiebeLeysen/LoRE_SD/README.md

 LoRE-SD estimates the response function $F$ in every voxel.
 The response function is represented as a linear combination of Gaussian basis functions.
 Each Gaussian basis function $G$ is parameterised by an axial ($\lambda_\parallel$) and radial diffusivity ($\lambda_\perp$).
 By default, LoRE-SD uses a 10 by 10 grid of equally spaced $\lambda_\parallel$ and $\lambda_\perp$ values in the range $\[0,4\]  \mu m^2/ms$.
 In line with physics, the radial diffusivity must be less than or equal to the axial diffusivity for each basis functions, effectively discarding half of the square grid.

 Every Gaussian basis function is associated with a weight $0 \le f_{\lambda_\parallel, \lambda_\perp} \le 1$.
-During optimisation then, these weights are optimised along with the ODF coefficients.
-A regularisation term promoting more isotropic response functions is employed to promote ODF sparsity and reduce erroneous ODF peaks.
+During optimisation then, these weights and the ODF are jointly optimised to minimise the fitting error.
+A regularisation term promoting more isotropic response functions is employed to reduce erroneous ODF peaks.

 The response function representation is used to generate scalar image maps mimicking an intra-axonal, extra-axonal and free water compartment.
+In addition, a response function anisotropy is defined, providing a metric to quantify signal anistropy.
 This is achieved by creating weight matrices that accentuate ($\lambda_\parallel, \lambda_\perp$) combinations of interest.
-E.g. an intra-axonal compartment can me mimicked by multiplying the response function representation in every voxel with a weight matrix with large weights for basis functions with small $\lambda_\perp$ and low weights for basis functions with large $\lambda_\perp$.
+E.g. an intra-axonal compartment can me mimicked by multiplying the response function representation in every voxel with a weight matrix emphasising basis functions with small $\lambda_\perp$.

 In summary, LoRE-SD offers a framework for estimating data-driven, local response functions, enabling accurate glioma modelling and the development of new image contrasts.